 So, what’s the PONT?

-- Lots of cultural change is based on assumptions, about the culture.
+- Lots of cultural change is based on assumptions, about the existing culture.
+It’s worth finding out if those assumptions are correct.

-- If you want to understand your culture, spend time in someone else’s.
+- If you want to understand your own organisations culture, try spending time in someone else’s culture.

-- If you really want to understand, carefully observe and compare how a few mundane tasks are carried out in each organisation.
+- And while you’re there, carefully observe and compare how a few mundane tasks are carried out in each organisation.

 Ricoh,Telford.
 The best continuous improvement culture I’ve seen. https://whatsthepont.com/2012/02/23/employee-engagement-kaizen-passion-in-the-west-midlands-ricoh-telford-to-be-exact/.